Recovering from a System Compromise

 Copy any needed user and configuration data from the compromised Linode using rsync or

 clamav.
-You may wish to use additional malware scanners as well to be certain you aren’t retaining tainted files.
+You can use additional malware scanners to be certain you aren’t retaining tainted files.
 Examine all system scripts manually for contaminated code, and replace all suspicious executable files with known good copies.

-Alternately, if you’re not comfortable copying anything from the compromised system to your new server prior to auditing the data, you may wish to use the Finnix rescue environment to examine your old disks first.
+If you’re not comfortable copying from the compromised system prior to auditing the data, you can instead use the Finnix rescue environment to examine your old disks.
 Once you have verified the integrity of your data, copy it to the appropriate location on your new server.

 Swap IP Addresses

-Next, you’ll want to swap IP addresses so the new Linode uses the IP address assigned to the old Linode.
-Please note that if you configured any network services to use the new Linode’s IP address, you will most likely want to modify their configurations now to use the old Linode’s IP instead.
+Swap IP addresses so the new Linode uses the IP address assigned to the old Linode.
+If you have configured any network services to use the new Linode’s IP address, you should modify their configurations to use the old Linode’s IP instead.
 For instructions, see Swapping IP Addresses.

-Alternately, you may wish to update your DNS entries to point to the new Linode’s IP address instead.
-Please be aware that DNS propagation across the Internet may take some time.
+Alternatively, you can update your DNS entries to point to the new Linode’s IP address instead.
+DNS propagation across the Internet may take some time.
 Boot the new Linode to resume normal operations.

 Preserving Data for Forensics and Linode Cancellation

-You may wish to download a complete copy of the old Linode’s disk(s) for forensic analysis.
+You may want to download a complete copy of the compromised Linode’s disk(s) for forensic analysis.
 To do this, follow the instructions in our SSH disk copy guide.
-Even if you don’t need a full copy of the affected disks, you may still want to make a copy of all system log files for later review.
+If you don’t need a full copy of the affected disks, you may still want to make a copy of all system log files for later review.

 When you no longer need the old Linode’s disks, you should remove the Linode.
 Your account will be issued a pro-rated credit for that Linode’s charges in the current billing period.